ObiyaDev/obiya-examples/README.md

 # Motia Examples 🚀

-Welcome to the official examples repository for [Motia](https://motia.dev/) - the powerful agent development platform that helps you build, visualize, and deploy AI-powered agents with ease.
+Welcome to the official examples repository for [Motia](https://motia.dev/) - a modern backend framework for building event-driven applications with built-in observability and state management.

-## What is Motia?

-Motia is a modern agent development platform that enables you to:

-- **Build versatile agents** - Connect APIs, databases, AI services, and custom logic in a visual interface
-- **Create event-driven architectures** - Build reactive systems that respond to webhooks, scheduled tasks, and internal events
-- **Leverage AI capabilities** - Integrate with LLMs and other AI services to build intelligent agents
-- **Deploy with confidence** - Run your agents reliably in any environment with robust testing and monitoring
+## 🤔 How it Works

+Motia uses **Steps** as its core building block.
+Steps can be:
+- **API Steps** (`api`) - HTTP endpoints for REST/GraphQL APIs
+- **Event Steps** (`event`) - Background workers triggered by events
+- **Cron Steps** (`cron`) - Scheduled tasks that run automatically

+Each Step has access to:
+- **State Management** - Traced key-value store shared across steps
+- **Event System** - Emit and subscribe to decouple your logic
+- **Observability** - Built-in tracing and structured logging

+A single Motia app can replace multiple tools like Nest.js, Temporal, and Celery/BullMQ - it's all just steps and events.

 ## 🗂 Examples